rhaesung/land-tile2tile/README.md

 To compile on hera:

-./configure
+>configure

  choose hera

  load the modules indicated

-./make
+>make

 To run:

-./vector2tile_converter.exe namelist.vector2tile
+>vector2tile_converter.exe namelist.vector2tile

 the namelist defines the conversion direction and the paths of the files